ABOUT KIDS STUFF THAT WAS BUILT COOL. GOT BEAT UP. GOT COOLER.

 I’ve started by looking at Tonka Clutch Poppers, where this little project started, but will add some things as I come across them and if they pass the happy kid test:) So this isn’t about collecting vintage toys and putting them on display (although some of these do work that way too), but more about reusing old stuff and giving it another life with another generation.

 Also I think kids actually need way less toys than they get these days.
 I’m learning this from experience with my own kids, I don’t think more toys are really very helpful for them.
 If anything I think it can spread their attention to thinly across too many things .
-So I’m thinking a few good, durable, hands on, engaging toys, that get a bit of creative thinking going, and of course are fun.
+So I’m thinking some good, durable, hands on, engaging toys, that get a bit of creative thinking going, and of course are fun.
+Add to that the usual selection of arts and crafts stuff, household junk & you’re good to go!
 Now the thing is if you want to tick those boxes you don’t necessarily need to buy new, in fact arguably you don’t need to buy any toys at all!
 But that’s a bit grim, so here you will find some ideas for stuff that hopefully tick those boxes.
-Warning, it will be a bit car focussed to begin with, as that’s what I’m working with at the moment, but once that’s covered off I’ll add content on other stuff.
+Warning, it will be a bit car/vehicle/things with wheels focused to begin with, as that’s what I’m working with at the moment, but once that’s covered off I’ll add content on other stuff.

 I’ve found some of the good older stuff was made to a much higher durability standard than many of today’s toys, certainly from the likes of Tonka, and many are repairable, again not a common feature of many current products in the consumer space.